Jordan North to leave BBC Radio 1 after 10 years – to be replaced by Jamie Laing

 BBC Radio 1 has announced Jordan North will leave the radio station and is set to be replaced by Made in Chelsea‘s Jamie Laing.

 North has presented at Radio 1 for a decade, and formerly co-hosted their drivetime show with Vick Hope.
-Filling in for the Burnley radio host will be Jamie Laing, who rose to fame on Made in Chelsea.
-He is set to take over on March 4.
+Filling in for the Burnley radio host will be Jamie Laing, who rose to fame on Made in Chelsea and is set to take over on March 4.
+NME have approached North’s representatives for comment.

 In a post on social media, the station said: “Radio 1 will be saying goodbye to Jordan North.
 Jordan has been behind some of the most hilarious and entertaining moments on air over the years, and has been a constant source of inspiration for younger presenters.
 Thank you for everything.”